Ariwonto/aingle-alpha/plugins/dashboard/frontend/README.md

-# HORNET Dashboard
+# AINGLE Dashboard

 Programmed using modern web technologies.

 ### Dashboard in dev mode

-1. Make sure to set `dashboard.dev` to true, to enable HORNET to serve assets from the webpack-dev-server.
+1. Make sure to set `dashboard.dev` to true, to enable AINGLE to serve assets from the webpack-dev-server.
 2. Install all needed npm modules via `yarn install`.
 3. Run a webpack-dev-server instance by running `yarn start` within the `frontend` directory.